sstroemer/en.ergie.at/content/wissen/akteure/index.en.md

 ## Control Area Manager ("Regelzonenführer")

 The European electricity grid is divided into [control areas](/wissen/regelzonen/).
-The control area manager is responsible for maintaining the grid frequency of 50 Hz in their control area.
-The processes involved are described under [balancing energy](/wissen/regelenergie/).
+The control area manager is responsible for maintaining the grid frequency of 50 Hertz in their control area.
+The processes involved are described under [balancing reserve](/wissen/regelenergie/).
 For the control area of Austria, the control area manager is Austrian Power Grid AG (<abbr title="Austrian Power Grid">APG</abbr>).[^1]

 ## Balance Group Coordinator ("Bilanzgruppenkoordinator")